Lilo & Stitch (2025 film): Marketing

 The official trailer was released on March 12, 2025, Lilo & Stitch creator Chris Sanders' 63rd birthday, showing several of the characters other than Stitch for the first time.
 The trailer's release caused Lilo & Stitch to be the 1 trending topic on X (Twitter), YouTube, and Douyin (the Chinese version of TikTok), reaching No. 1 on the former platform within an hour of release.
 On March 14, Disney announced that the trailer became the company's second-most viewed live-action film trailer within 24 hours with 158 million views within that time, only behind the teaser trailer for The Lion King (2019) which received 224.6 million views within such time frame.
 (Note: Although Disney considers The Lion King (2019) to be "live-action" and part of their series of live-action remakes and adaptations of their animated films, that film is, save for its opening shot, a photorealistic computer animated film.
 If that film is excluded due to such technicality, then the Lilo & Stitch trailer would be the most viewed trailer for a live-action Disney film.)

-On March 19, several posters inspired by past remakes of classic Disney films, including Snow White (2025), Cinderella (2015), Beauty and the Beast (2017), and Aladdin (2019), featured Stitch messing with important objects from each one of the films.
+On March 19, several posters inspired by past remakes of Disney films, including Snow White (2025), Cinderella (2015), Beauty and the Beast (2017), and Aladdin (2019), featured Stitch messing with important objects from each one of the films.
 On April 3, during CinemaCon's Disney panel, a new poster was revealed featuring Stitch having wreaked havoc on elements from Disney and the company's major film studios, such as Marvel Studios, 20th Century Studios, Pixar Animation Studios and Lucasfilm.

-Further promotions for the film as it neared release included Stitch animatronic figures that showed up at various locations including movie theaters and shopping malls.
+Further promotions for the film as it neared release included Stitch animatronic figures that showed up at various locations including movie theaters, shopping malls and Elvis Presley's Graceland in Memphis, Tennessee.
 These figures included ones that popped out from popcorn buckets and ones that "drove" a pink Power Wheels-style toy car similar to the one he takes from Mertle Edmonds in the film.
 According to The New York Times, the film had a marketing budget of at least $75 million.
 ILM also created a real-time animation model of Stitch, using their own model made for the film; this model was used for press junkets, Instagram and TikTok livestreams, and digital interactions with fans at the film's premiere, similar to the digital puppet animation of Stitch in the interactive theme park attraction Stitch Encounter.

+Merchandise

+As with most previous Disney properties, Just Play handles the master global toy license with its Stitch toyline including several products inspired by the film alongside products from other licenses and The Disney Store.